16 Days of Activism

 Tonight at 7pm is the December 6th Vigil, the National Day of Remembrance and Action on Violence Against Women, at the Prince of Wales Northern Heritage Centre in Yellowknife.
-We hope to see everyone there to remember those we have lost and to take action on violence against women and girls.
+We hope to see everyone there to remember those women and girls we have lost to violence and to take action on violence against women and girls.
 Everyone is welcome; click here to learn more.

-At the December 6th vigil, individuals were asked what type of concrete actions can the government, organizations or individuals take to help end violence against women.
-These are some of the responses from last year’s Vigil:
+At the December 6th Vigil, we asked attendees what type of concrete actions can the government, organizations or individuals take to help end violence against women.
+Here are some of the responses:

 Victim Blaming 101... violating someone is a choice.
 Here is a video about what is victim blaming!
 Check out Laci Green at https://www.youtube.com/watch?v=dzwYptfRwTg.

 A girl's physical, emotional, and mental well-being is rooted in her self-worth, and we are living in an epidemic of self-doubt.
 I AM THAT GIRL is an organization helping girls to transform self-doubt in to self-love by providing a safe space to connect and have honest conversations about things that matter.
 Take the pledge to help inspiring girls to be loved and expressed for who they are at http://www.iamthatgirl.org/.

 Today is International Human Rights Day - this day was adopted by the United Nations General Assembly in 1948.